 Mr Taylor provides high level strategic and tactical advice on industry-related issues and coordinates the implementation of the Board’s decisions.
 He also has ultimate responsibility for the corporate governance and financial accountability of WRL and for the management and leadership of its staff.

-Ms Robinson has a strong background and Honours qualification in Bioscience (Conservation Biology and Ecology) from the University of Exeter and has experience of working in Australian and overseas regional areas and with community groups.
+Ms Cane has a strong background and Honours qualification in Bioscience (Conservation Biology and Ecology) from the University of Exeter and has experience of working in Australian and overseas regional areas and with community groups.
 She has considerable research, analysis and report writing skills and is also experienced in meeting organisation and management.

 As Finance & Administration Officer, Ms Chow provides financial and administrative support to the CEO, including overarching general operations, oversight of governance arrangements and financial processes of reconciliation and compliance.
 She holds a Bachelor of Science (Hons) in Business and Management Studies from the University of Bradford.

 Ms Chow is originally from Singapore and moved to Perth with her family and joined WRL in November 2014 as a part time employee.
 Katherine started her career in a management and business development role in supply chain solutions and automotive sector in Europe, Oceania and Asia Pacific.

 As Market Analyst, Mr Price is responsible for the assembly and analysis of industry and market information.
 His key responsibilities include providing analysis and assistance to the TACC Committee, preparing internal reports and presentations, and developing and maintaining an industry market dashboard.
 This work supports the vital decision making that will affect the business of our members.